Today's Community Day

 For anyone who missed my sessions - either because you were in another one, or couldn't make it along - or even if you did make it along and you need some more information (I skipped over some content in both the sessions that I had meant to cover), then you can find the slidedecks and videos on my SkyDrive.

-- IIS 7 - from an infrastructure perspective (owning and operating - not dev.)
+• IIS 7 - from an infrastructure perspective

 I look forward to seeing you at an event sometime soon.